-You see the breach closing here, IF we do these things.
+You see the breach closing here, if we do these things.

-He's talking about our calling and our justification have qualified us, through His grace, to be partakers—to be part of His Family.
+He is talking about our calling and our justification have qualified us, through His grace, to be partakers—to be part of His Family.
 To be part of "the good guys"—the light.

 Our Savior, and our God, is everything to us!
-We heard the sermon "ALL IN ALL" not too long ago; and this (in verse 18) is where it comes to hit us very close to home.
+We heard the sermon "All in All" not too long ago; and this (in verse 18) is where it comes to hit us very close to home.

-And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.
-(Colossians 1:18)
+Colossians 1:18 And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.

 Paul slips in here that we are connected to this All Wonderful Being.
 We are connected at the neck.
 He is the Head.
 We are His Body.
 Now if He is all of these things, and we are connected to Him—what does this say about what we are to be?